 In addition to our sales to customers within the U.S., we may become increasingly dependent on sales to customers outside the U.S. as we pursue expanding our business with customers worldwide.
-During the three and six months ended June 30, 2022 and 2021, our sales to international customers accounted for 1% and 26%, respectively, of total revenue.
+During the three months ended June 30, 2023 and 2022, our sales to international customers accounted for 29% and 2%, respectively, of total revenue.
+During the six months ended June 30, 2023 and 2022, our sales to international customers accounted for 28% and 1%, respectively, of total revenue.
 We continue to expect that a significant portion of our future revenues will be from international sales to customers in less developed or developing countries.
 As a result, the occurrence of any international, political, economic, or geographic event could result in a significant decline in revenue.
 There are significant risks associated with conducting operations internationally, requiring significant financial commitments to support such operations.
 These operations present a number of challenges including oversight of daily operating practices in each location, handling employee benefits and employee behavior.
 In addition, compliance with complex foreign and U.S. laws and regulations that apply to our international operations increases our cost of doing business in international jurisdictions.
 These numerous and sometimes conflicting laws and regulations include internal control and disclosure rules, data privacy and filtering requirements, anti-corruption laws, such as the FCPA, and other local laws prohibiting corrupt payments to governmental officials, and anti-competition regulations, among others.